-Observation reports are submitted in your application, but not included in your artefact count.
+Observation reports are included as artefacts and submitted in your application.
 They must be signed and dated, and annotated to show a clear link to the Standard descriptors, and the aspects of practice that are in focus.

 A colleague can observe your practice against descriptors you have selected and provide an observation record.
 If you choose this option for each of the required Stage 1 observations, it is best that each is completed by a different colleague.